Click to enlarge - Merox Homelab

 Tailscale Subnet Router Exposes the entire homelab to cloud VPS without installing Tailscale on every device.
 Perfect solution for CGNAT (Carrier-Grade NAT) bypass - when your ISP doesn’t give you a public IP address.

-Unbound DNS Local recursive resolver with domain overrides for *.k8s.merox.dev
+Local recursive resolver with domain overrides for *.k8s.merox.dev pointing to K8s-Gateway.

 Telegraf Pushes system metrics to Grafana for monitoring dashboards.